zhongyin/zhongyin.github.io/README.md

 ## Dart

-- [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source Spotify client that doesn't require Premium nor uses Electron!
+- [KRTirtho/spotube](https://github.com/KRTirtho/spotube) - 🎧 Open source music client!
 Available for both desktop & mobile!
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.
 - [flutter/samples](https://github.com/flutter/samples) - A collection of Flutter examples and demos
 - [gskinnerTeam/flutter-folio](https://github.com/gskinnerTeam/flutter-folio) - A platform adaptive Flutter app for desktop, mobile and web.